Oracle

 More inexpensive ebook goodies!

-You can now download Michelle West's The Broken Crown for only 1.99$ by following this Amazon Associate link.
+You can now download RJ Barker's Age of Assassins for only 2.99$ by following this Amazon Associate link.
 This OneLink will take you to the nearest Amazon site serving your country and you'll see if you can take advantage of this sale.
-And this time, the novel is also on sale in Canada!
-So if my reviews have piqued your curiosity, this is the perfect time to give this superior series a shot! =)

 Here's the blurb: